How to roast chestnuts

-Cut the shell
+1. Cut the shell carefully

 Heat oven to 200C/180C fan/gas 6.
 Lay the chestnuts on their flat sides and, with a sharp knife, make a long slit crosswise over the top.
 Make sure you cut carefully through the outer shell but not the nut inside.

 2. Roast the chestnuts for 30 mins until the shells split

 Place in a roasting dish large enough to have one layer of chestnuts, without overcrowding them.
 Roast in the oven for around 30 minutes or until the skins split open.
 They will be very hot, so leave in the tin for now.

 3. Cool, peel and serve

 Once cool enough to handle, but still warm enough to work with, peel the outer shell, then remove the inner brown membrane.
 Serve immediately, or chop, ready to be added to your recipe.

 What is the best way to cook chestnuts?

 Oven-roasting chestnuts is the best way to bring out the fullest flavour (if you want to eat them straight away or chop them into your stuffing mix).
 Boiling them will give a smooth texture for cooking in soups or purées.
 To do this, prepare them in the same way as step 1, then boil for 30 minutes instead of roasting.
 Peel, then chop or purée as required.

 Italian sausage & chestnut pasta